ratteripenta/transformers-seminar-workshop/README.md

 ## Ideas for development

+More code hints to the code blocks as comments

+Better introductions to the notebook re: structure

+More deliberate hands-on codiong with attendees (show dont tell)

 The custom BERT of workshop 2 does not incorporate MLM pre-training, but is essentially a transformer-based classifier
  - For learning about transformers, this suffices
  - For learning about BERT and how a fine-tunable and transfer learnable models, this this lacks a bit

-WS 1/ NB 1
+WS1/NB1
- - "Describe numeric columns" -> No numeric columns in the dataset
+ - "Describe numeric columns" -> No numeric columns in the

+WS2/NB1
+ - Multi-haed description: where does the 64 come from?

+WS2/NB2
+ - BE MORE EXPLICIT WITH COLAB DATA USAGE (no need to preprocess again and again)
+ - Add general image descriptions for the steps that are taken